-An important trait to adopt while the business grows is that of being reliable.
-Clients will use various channels to learn more about the product or service before making a purchase; therefore the experience at the different touch points should be consistent on all these platforms.
+An important trait to adopt while the business grows is being reliable.
+Clients will use various channels to learn more about the product or service before purchasing the experience at the different touch points, which should be consistent on all these platforms.

 Dealing with the Competition

-Simply put, competition occurs when an increasing number of people offer the same products or services, a race ensuing to see who can outsmart the other.
-In fact, W. Chan Kim and Renée Mauborgne coined the blue and red oceans strategy.
+Simply put, competition occurs when an increasing number of people offer the same products or services, and a race ensues to see who can outsmart the other.
+W. Chan Kim and Renée Mauborgne coined the blue and red oceans strategy.

 This strategy describes red oceans as the cutthroat competition turning the ocean red.
 However, when owners innovate, ignore the competition, and can turn hidden constraints into new opportunities for growth, such a strategy falls within the blue ocean.